mrtryhard/simplepass/README.md

 ## Recommended compilation settings
 Works well with clang3.8+, with c++14 enabled.
-Works well with Visual Studio Community 2015.
+Works well with Visual Studio Community 2015 (msvc++ and clang3.7).

 ## Contributions
 Any contributions is welcome.
 Create an issue to be heard.